JoaoGuilherme2909/JoaoGuilherme2909/README.md

 ### Hi there 👋, My name is João Guilherme dos Santos

 Description: Im a software developer.
-At the moment im working in projects using vanilla javascript and C#, next steps: study react and Asp.net Core⚡.
+At the moment im studying Java, but i also know javascript, typescript, react and go.

 Pronouns: Anyone 😄.